NimSum/connect-four-fe/README.md

 - Custom Friends Chat
 - Achievements
 - Invite Player to hidden room
+- Emojis(What kind of chat app has no emojis these days?)

 ## Project Emphasis
 I created this app to challenge myself to learn new technologies such as Material UI and Socket.io(client).
 The complexity of the front-end allowed me to dive deeper into more complex Redux state management.
 I also gained a deeper understanding of the new React hooks API such as useEffect(different lifecycles), useState, useRef, and useCallback.